Everything's Gone Green

 "Everything's Gone Green" is the third single by the English rock band New Order, released in December 1981.

 As usual per New Order and Joy Division's releases, the recording date and location of the music is not disclosed on the original sleeve.
 The single was originally released in Belgium on Factory Benelux and bears the catalogue number FBN8.
 The single was later released in New Zealand in 1982 and was made available in the UK through import copies.
 The artwork was designed by Peter Saville with computer graphics on the cover designed by Stephen Morris and Gillian Gilbert.

 Recording and music

 The song had already been released in an edited form, as a double A side with the song "Procession" in September 1981.

-Two original songs, "Cries and Whispers" and "Mesh", are included as B-sides.
-Both have been commonly mistitled on New Order's releases.
-The track names of the B-sides are correctly identified on the label, but are printed in incorrect order on the sleeve.
-As a result, the songs were misidentified on subsequent releases; for example, the track identified as "Mesh" on the CD version of the Substance compilation is actually "Cries and Whispers".
-For the 2019 12" single reissue, the tracks are properly labelled on the rear sleeve cover, with "Cries and Whispers" listed before "Mesh".
+Two original songs, "Cries and Whispers" and "Mesh," are included as B-sides.
+Both have been commonly mistitled on New Order's releases, in part due to the titles not being part of the lyrics, a common trait of many New Order songs.
+On the original 1981 12" single, the track names of the B-sides are correctly identified on the label, but are printed in incorrect order on the sleeve; however, on some mid-80's reissues of the single, the tracks themselves are reversed, with "Mesh" playing first, thus matching the sleeve while being in conflict with the label.
+As a result, the songs were misidentified on subsequent releases: on both the printed material and the label, the titles are incorrectly swapped on the 1987 Substance compilation, as well as on the Everything's Gone Green 1990 CD single release, and the original 2008 two-disc "Collector's Edition" release of Movement.
+The 2002 CD box set Retro was the first release since the 1981-1982 compilation to use a correct title across its packaging, and in its liner notes, drummer Stephen Morris writes, "Cries and Whispers is a great revelation because everyone thinks it's called Mesh.
+But it isn't.
+It was mislabelled in 1987 and nobody ever noticed."
+Both the 2009 second release of the "Collector's Edition" of Movement (which corrected audio errors on the 2008 original) and the 2023 reissue of Substance use the correct titles, and for the 2019 12" single reissue of Everything's Gone Green, the sleeve art itself was altered to present the track names in the correct order, with "Cries and Whispers" listed before "Mesh."